Analyst Ratings For Cerence | Benzinga

 |0

-This current average represents a 1.71% increase from the previous average price target of $129.17.
+This current average has increased by 3.79% from the previous average price target of $128.57.

 Analysts may suggest actions like “buy”, “sell”, “hold”, or similar verbage for each stock based on research compiled from the corresponding company.
 Analysts who suggest “buy” are telling traders to purchase the stock based on forecasted growth.
 On the flip side, analysts who suggest “sell” are telling traders to dump the stock because of a similarly forecasted decline.
 Analysts who suggest “hold” are telling investors that they see short-term or mid-term stagnation and to maintain their positions on the stock.